 One important aspect of security detail is the uniform.
-In many cases, personnel do not wear a suit and tie, but rather a specific set of clothing selected by the employer.
+In many cases, personnel does not wear a suit and tie, but rather a specific set of clothing selected by the employer.
 Some employers order clothing for their employees, and others turned to SUI (securityuniforms.com) since the early 1900s for their dress needs.
-Vests, sweaters and badges are available sans shipping charges and provide staff with a truly polished appearance.
-For people living near New Britain, Connecticut, a 5,000 square foot store turns the virtual universe into a reality.
+Vests, sweaters, and badges are available sans shipping charges and provide staff with a truly polished appearance.
+For people living near New Britain, Connecticut, a 5,000-square-foot store turns the virtual universe into a reality.

-ABM (abm.com) sits on this list not because of the advice they offer, but due to its industry excellence as one of the top 10 best security agencies in the United States.
+ABM (abm.com) sits on this list, not because of the advice they offer, but due to its industry excellence as one of the top 10 best security agencies in the United States.
 Their techniques also received federal certification from the Department of Homeland Security.
-ABM specializes in many security services, including plain-clothes detail, ushers and crowd control.
-A wide range of commercial employment opportunities exist for formally trained security and military personnel.
+ABM specializes in many security services, including plain-clothes detail, ushers, and crowd control.
+A wide range of commercial employment opportunities exists for formally trained security and military personnel.
 For individuals seeking a career change, qualifying for a position at the company could signal a crowning career achievement.

 All Criminal Justice Schools (allcriminaljusticeschools.com) is one of many sites catering to students interested in law enforcement.
 What sets the material apart from others is an interview given by 17-year veteran Kathryn Stalls, offering a unique look into the security industry.
 In addition to stressing the importance of intelligent eloquence, she also states that the job is not about pleasing other people and candidates should be prepared to experience harassment as part of the occupation.
 Readers receive a realistic glimpse into what can sometimes be an unglamorous profession.